The Indiana Chapter is not an investigative authority

 Upon notification of alleged child abuse or assault in Indiana, the Indiana Department of Child and Family Services(DCS) or law enforcement will begin an investigation: a caseworker may visit a home, or police may knock on a door as soon as they’re alerted.

-When law enforcement is involved, a child is often taken to a local police station or sheriff’s office.
-Being in such a place often frightens the child even more.
+When law enforcement is involved, a child is often taken to a local police station or sheriff’s office to describe abuse or assault they might have suffered.
+Being in jails — even in a separate conference room — often frightens children even more.

 If a child talks to a police agency, they may have to tell their story again to a prosecutor, again to other investigating officers, again to caseworkers, and again to a judge and jury.

 Children’s Advocacy Centers (CACs) seek to change the investigation process.
 CACs are child-focused organizations located in communities all across Indiana.
 At a CAC, children can be in a safe, friendly environment — one with toys, comfortable chairs, and friendly, caring adults trained to help them.

 Interviewers may have small earpieces to listen for questions and feedback from law enforcement and other team members who are in a separate room behind closed-circuit television and the kids interact with one interviewer.